-CSUSB will be replacing the traditional phone system with Microsoft Teams Phone.
+CSUSB is in the process of replacing the traditional phone system with Microsoft Teams Phone.

 Employees will be migrated to the new system during Fall 2025.
 Info regarding the migration and updates can be found below.